4-H Clubs

 What is a 4-H Club?

-• Each member MUST complete one project during the course of the year
+• Each member is expected to complete one project during the year.

-• Each club MUST complete a single community service project.
+• Every club complete a single community service project.

-• Washington County 4-H program does offer individual membership for youth whose club has disbanded or there is no available club in their area that meets their interests and age level.
+• Washington County 4-H program does offer individual membership for youth whose club has disbanded or there is no available club that meets their interests and age level.

 • In addition to club participation, Washington County 4-H offers many other opportunities: